Isabu: Achievement

 Still, Isabu decided to subjugate this island nation.
 However, such tough geographical condition was not the only obstacle.
 As Usan-guk is an island nation composed of independent tribes that rely on fishing for living, the people of Usan-guk turned out to be somewhat uncontrollable and aggressive and thus hard to conquer.
 In order to overcome such obstacles and conquer this island nation, Isabu came up with an idea to trick people of Usan-guk into surrendering.
 He made large wooden lions and loaded them on battle ships.
-He threatened the people of Usan-guk, saying that he would release the lions if they don’t surrender.
+He threatened the people of Usan-guk, saying that he would release the lions if they didn't surrender.
 Eventually, his trick worked and the people of Usan-guk surrendered.
 Thanks to Isabu, Usan-guk was subjugated to Silla in 512.

 Isabu further expanded Silla's territory after gaining supreme military power in 541, as far as former Baekje and Goguryeo territory that reached far north of present-day Hamgyong.
 Isabu also subjugated Daegaya that put an end to the Gaya confederacy and thus, consolidated Silla's power on southeastern part of Korea.

 Research ship

 A flagship research ship of South Korea, Isabu, is named after him.
-Due to its name, researchers at Japan’s National Marimte Research Institute agency have been instructed by the Japanese government not to participate in any collaborations or cruises involving the ship.
+Due to its name, researchers at Japan's National Marimte Research Institute agency have been instructed by the Japanese government not to participate in any collaborations or cruises involving the ship.